Skip to content

 1. Learn Python – The Core Language of Data Science

 Python is the backbone of data science.
-It is widely used due to its simplicity, versatility, and a rich ecosystem of libraries like pandas
+It is widely used due to its simplicity, versatility, and a rich ecosystem of libraries like pandas, numpy, scikit-learn, and matplotlib.

 If you’re just starting out, Python should be your first stop.
 You can comfortably pick up the basics in about 1 to 2 months, focusing on: